United States federal civil service: First presidency

 In May 2018, President Donald Trump signed three executive orders intended to crack down on unions that represent federal employees and to make it easier to fire federal workers.
 It was claimed that the changes are designed to strengthen merit-system principles in the civil service and improve efficiency, transparency, and accountability in the federal government.

 In August 2018, after reviewing the executive orders in detail, U.S. District Court Judge Ketanji Brown Jackson temporarily struck down most of the executive orders, ruling that they were an attempt to weaken federal labor unions representing federal employees.
 Judge Jackson's ruling was reversed by the DC Circuit on jurisdiction grounds, saying the unions should first have complained to the Federal Labor Relations Authority.

 In October 2020, Trump signed an executive order that created a new category of federal employees, Schedule F, which included all career civil servants whose job includes "policymaking".
 Such employees would no longer be covered by civil service protections against arbitrary dismissal, but would be subject to the same rules as political appointees.
 The new description could be applied to thousands of nonpartisan experts such as scientists, who give advice to the political appointees who run their departments.
 Heads of all federal agencies were ordered to report by January 19, 2021, a list of positions that could be reclassified as Schedule F. The Office of Management and Budget submitted a list in November that included 88 percent of the office's workforce.

 Federal employee organizations and Congressional Democrats sought to overturn the order via lawsuits or bills.
 House Democrats warned in a letter that "The executive order could precipitate a mass exodus from the federal government at the end of every presidential administration, leaving federal agencies without deep institutional knowledge, expertise, experience, and the ability to develop and implement long-term policy strategies."
 Observers predicted that Trump could use the new rule to implement a "massive government purge on his way out the door".
 Schedule F was eliminated by President Joe Biden on 22, January 2021, nullifying the personnel changes.

 Second presidency

 In January 2025, the second Trump administration, with the aid of the newly established Department of Government Efficiency chaired by Elon Musk, sent a memo offering deferred resignation to all roughly two million federal employees, of which around 75,000 accepted.
 Mass layoffs began in February of approximately 30,000 federal employees.

-In May 2025, the Trump administration unveiled federal hiring guidance requiring applicants to write essays affirming their commitment to the Constitution, Trump’s executive orders, and government efficiency.
+In May 2025, the Trump administration unveiled federal hiring guidance (known as the Merit Hiring Plan) limiting resumé length to two pages and requiring applicants to write essays affirming their commitment to the Constitution, Trump’s executive orders, and government efficiency.
 In July 2025, OPM told agencies to deemphasize the essay asking applicants to praise a Trump executive order following a legal challenge.